DevExpress/devextreme-reactive/packages/dx-react-scheduler/docs/guides/editing.md

 ## Preprocess Changes

-To validate user input or prevent user actions, handle the `EditingState` plugin’s `onCommitChanges` event.
+To validate user input or prevent user actions, handle the `EditingState` plugin's `onCommitChanges` event.

-For example, you can make a copy of an appointment after a drag-drop event with a key is pressed (the `shift` key is used in the demo below).
-To do that, check the `changed` parameter’s value in the `commitChanges` handler:
+For example, you can copy an appointment if it was drag-and-dropped with a specific key pressed (the `shift` key is used in the demo below).
+To detect the drop event, check the `changed` parameter's value in the `commitChanges` handler:

 .embedded-demo({ "path": "scheduler-editing/copy-after-dragdrop", "showThemeSelector": true })